malmgrenola/feed-us/README.md

 1. Add one or more meals to week schedule
 2. Goto "Shopping list"
-3. click on a row on ingridient text or the checkbox
+3. click on a row on ingredient text or the checkbox
 4. confirm row is checked

 Feature passed this test